Random Toric Surfaces and a Threshold for Smoothness: Thresholds

 \emph{Dense case}: $q\succ 1/h^2$ and $1-q\succ 1/h$

 By Corollary~\ref{singdensity} the rays which blow down to a singularity of index $k$ occur with positive density.
-So let this density be $\delta$, then we can choose at least $m=\frac{\delta}{4}h^2$ of them such that none of them share any neighboring rays in $\Sigma_h$.
+So let this density be $\delta$, then there exists at least $m=\frac{\delta}{4}h^2$ of them such that none of them share any neighboring rays in $\Sigma_h$.
 Then for each ray, we can consider the cone formed by taking both of its neighbors.

 Each of these cones occurs in a fan in $T(h,1-q)$ with probability given by $(1-q)^2q$.
 Since none of these cones share any rays, we can consider them independently.
 Thus the probability that at least one of these cones is in our fan is given by $1-(1-(1-q)^2q)^{m}$.
-If at least one of these cones is present, then the fan has a singularity of size at least $k$, so we simply need to consider
+If at least one of these cones is present, then the fan has a singularity of size at least $k$, so it suffices to consider the following limit

 We can simplify using Lemma~\ref{limit}.